|

 photos are well exposed and rarely heavily modified.
 But if your photo contains

-abrupt changes in color or contrast or needs heavy editing, you will notice subtle
+abrupt changes in contrast or color, or needs heavy editing, you will notice subtle

 shifts in color.
 I have noticed color shifts in several spots.
 (1) With